srivishnuk/WebWhatsapp-Automation-Selenium/README.md

 # create contacts.csv inside whatsappautomation folder, in below format

-9199999XXXXX,this is new message
+9199999XXXXX,this is new message</br>
-4442311XXXXX,not the first message
+4442311XXXXX,not the first message</br>
-3489234XXXXX,this message is different
+3489234XXXXX,this message is different</br>

 # Finally run whatsapp.py and scan QR code once, Take note on sleep time in code comments if you have slow internet